 On August 31th, 2021, US Military Forces departed Afghanistan.
 Since then, Taliban have escalated their systematic execution of all those who worked with US Forces, starting with our translators.
-We need your help to help save the over 160,000 SIV applicants who are awaiting Special Immigrant Visas for their service.
+We need your help to help save the estimated 360,000+ SIV applicants who are still awaiting Special Immigrant Visas for their service.
 These loyal and trustworthy Afghans served with U.S. combat veterans and need our help now more than ever.
 Click below to learn how you can help.

 Reach out to your members of Congress and support the Afghan Adjustment Act

 PROBLEM: For the tens of thousands of Afghans who have or will soon be arriving in the U.S. with humanitarian parole, safety will only be temporary.

 Unlike refugee status or Special Immigrant Visas, humanitarian parole only temporarily allows people fleeing violence to remain in the U.S. this means they'll have to find another pathway to safety once their parole expires.

 In all likelihood, that will mean tens of thousands of new asylum claims - a paperwork-intensive process with years-long backlogs that have prevented thousands of others from finding safety in the U.S. and strains government resources.

 Afghans were advised to destroy documents outlining their U.S. affiliation during the chaotic withdrawal from Afghanistan to protect themselves from the Taliban.
 They will need that very documentation to prove their asylum claim.

 There are not enough practicing lawyers in the U.S. - let alone those trained in asylum law - to represent Afghans arriving in the U.S..